Sathwik-07/Employee-Magamenet-System/README.md

 ### Checking the Updated Employees details inside the database

 ![Screenshot (198)](https://github.com/Sathwik-07/Employee-Management-System/assets/130444732/4f7f232d-60b8-4581-bc8c-3e6256fd8497)

+Here you can see that employee details has been updated successfully

 # (3) Deleting the Employee details from the databse